Shedevro/web-utils/packages/assert/README.md

 ***

 ### **Custom error messages**

 Each function can be customized with you own error message.

-Error message supports params injecting of assert functions like input or expected values etc.
+Error message supports params injecting of assert functions arguments like input or expected values etc.

 Most often the order of params matches the function arguments order.